TiiJeiJ8/E-Library/CONTRIBUTING.md

 3.  **Commit your changes**: Complete and commit your modifications.
 4.  **Open a Pull Request**: Merge your branch into the main repository.

+### Automated PR checks (GitHub Actions)

+When you open or update a Pull Request against this repository, an automated set of checks will run via GitHub Actions.
+These checks help keep the repository consistent and catch common problems early.
+The checks include (but are not limited to):

+- Markdown linting and link checking across the repository
+- Spelling checks for Markdown files
+- Repository-specific checks such as:
+    - detecting added ebook binary files (to ensure binaries are placed in the separate books repo)
+    - validating book/author/genre folder naming conventions under `books/`
+    - validating `docs/summaries/` filename formats
+    - detecting references to files in the `library/` (and checking whether they exist in the separate books repo)

+If a check fails, a summary will be posted as a comment on the Pull Request and the check details are available in the Actions tab.
+Please fix the reported issues and push a new commit to the PR — the checks will re-run automatically.

+Notes for contributors from forks:

+- Workflows triggered by `pull_request` do run on PRs from forks, but GitHub may block access to repository secrets for security reasons.
+Steps that require secrets (for example, making API calls that use `GITHUB_TOKEN` or creating comments which require write permissions) may not work for forked PRs depending on repository settings.
+If your PR comes from a fork and you see missing checks or limited behavior, consider:
+    - pushing a branch to your fork and opening a PR from there (usual flow), then asking a repository maintainer to run additional checks if needed; or
+    - opening an issue to request an exception if you need maintainers to help run a check that requires a secret.

 ### Adding a New Book

 Adding a new book involves two main steps: uploading the book file and creating its index entry.